 Do you or a loved one need Alcoholism Treatment?

-If you are in need of alcohol detox, alcohol inpatient treatment, residential alcohol treatment, partial alcohol hospitalization or alcohol intensive outpatient treatment then contact Summer Sky Treatment Center at 1-888-857-8857, and our admission department can assist you with information or help with admission into one of our alcohol treatment programs.
+If you need alcohol detox, alcohol inpatient treatment, residential alcohol treatment, partial alcohol hospitalization or alcohol intensive outpatient treatment then contact Summer Sky Treatment Center® at 1-888-857-8857, and our admission department can assist you with information or help with admission into one of our alcohol treatment programs.